60 people are interested

 - Reading / Writing

 - Special Needs

 - Must be at least 18

-- Each mentor is required to volunteer 2 hours a week, for the duration of the mentoring cycle for which they are recruited.
-There will be opportunities to continue for additional cycles.
+- 2 hours for one cycle (3-months).
+There are opportunities to continue for additional cycles.

 - May be required to pass a district level background check in addition to organization specific background check.